 The Prolotherapy Treatment Schedule

+A prolotherapy knee injection can be made from an irritant that is often comprised of dextrose.
 During each treatment, you’ll receive anywhere from 15-30 injections.
 These include anesthetic shots that numb the area before the actual prolotherapy injections.
 A local anesthetic reduces the overall discomfort that accompanies each subsequent injection.

 Once you are sufficiently numbed, you’ll receive the prolotherapy injections, which are delivered superficially to the affected areas.
 Not all injections will be placed in the same area.
 Rather, they will be scattered – or “peppered” – throughout the injury area to provide the best distribution.